About a Girl (Nirvana song): Music

 "About a Girl" is an alternative rock song that runs for two minutes and forty-eight seconds.
-According to the sheet music published at Musicnotes.com by BMG Rights Management, it is written in the time signature of common time, with a moderately fast rock tempo of 130 beats per minute.
+It is written in the time signature of common time, with a moderately fast rock tempo of 130 beats per minute.
 "About a Girl" is composed in the key of E minor, while Kurt Cobain's vocal range spans one octave and six notes, from the low-note of B3 to the high-note of A4.
 The song primarily alternates between the open chords of Em and G in the verses and follows a chord progression of C♯5–G♯5–F♯5–C♯5–G♯5–F♯5–E5–A5–C5 during the refrain.
 During the verses, Cobain repeats the same two chords as Krist Novoselic's bass line continuously ascends while a vocal harmony and tambourines appear in the background.
 The song's chorus features slight key modulation, where chords land slightly away from the place expected.
 "About a Girl" has an aching, wistful melody which Cobain sings over simple chord progressions.
 His electric guitar playing grows rawer and noisier throughout the track.
+It was also described as a pop song by Cobain, producer Butch Vig, and original Nirvana drummer Chad Channing.

 Lyrics

-According to Channing, Cobain didn't have a title for the song when he first brought it into the studio.
+According to Chad Channing, the band's Bleach-era drummer, Cobain didn't have a title for the song when he first brought it into the studio.
 When asked what it was about, Cobain replied, "It's about a girl."

 The "girl" was Tracy Marander, Cobain's then-girlfriend, with whom he lived at the time.
 The lyrics address the couple's fractured relationship, caused by Cobain's refusal to get a job, or to share cleaning duties at their apartment, which housed many of his pets.
 During arguments on the subject, Cobain occasionally threatened to move into his car, at which point Marander would usually relent.
 Cobain never told Marander that he had written "About a Girl" for her.
 In the 1998 Nick Broomfield documentary Kurt and Courtney, Marander revealed that she only found out after reading Michael Azerrad's 1993 Nirvana biography, Come as You Are: The Story of Nirvana.